Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Photometric observables in Euclid

-In this work we follow the analysis of \citetalias{Pocino2021}, where an optimisation of the galaxy sample for photometric GC analyses was performed using the Flagship simulation.
-The authors in \citetalias{Pocino2021} generated photometric redshift estimates with the directional neighbourhood fitting training-based algorithm \citep{DNF} for all galaxies within a patch of $400\,\deg^2$ of the Flagship simulation up to a magnitude limit of $25$ in the VIS band.
-Here, we consider the fiducial sample from \citetalias{Pocino2021}.
-This corresponds to a training of the algorithm with an incomplete spectroscopic training sample, to mimic the lack of spectroscopic information at very faint magnitudes, and optimistic magnitude limits for all photometric bands.
+{We followed} the analysis of \citetalias{Pocino2021}, where an optimisation of the galaxy sample for photometric GC analyses was performed using the Flagship simulation. \citetalias{Pocino2021} generated photometric redshift estimates with the {directional-neighbourhood-fitting} training-based algorithm \citep{DNF} for all galaxies within a patch of $400\,\deg^2$ of the Flagship simulation up to a magnitude limit of $25$ in the VIS band. {We considered} the fiducial sample from \citetalias{Pocino2021}.
+This corresponds to a training of the algorithm with an incomplete spectroscopic training sample to mimic the lack of spectroscopic information at very faint magnitudes, and to optimistic magnitude limits for all photometric bands.
 There is an additional selection of objects with magnitudes brighter than $24.5$ in the VIS band.
-By using the directional neighbourhood fitting algorithm, two different estimates for the photometric redshift are provided for each object.
-One is the average of the redshifts from the neighbourhood, that we denote $z_{\rm mean}$.
-The second estimate is a Monte Carlo draw from the nearest neighbour and that we denote $z_{\rm mc}$.
-We refer the reader to \citetalias{Pocino2021} and \citet{DNF} for the similarities and differences between these two estimates.
-The final sample is then composed of $13$ tomographic equispaced bins in $z_{\rm mean}$ up to $z=2$, that is, $13$ bins with constant redshift width in $z_{\rm mean}$ and therefore different width in $z_{\rm mc}$.
+By using the {directional-neighbourhood-fitting} algorithm, two different estimates for the photometric redshift are provided for each object.
+One {estimate} is the average of the redshifts from the neighbourhood, {which} we denote $z_{\rm mean}$.
+The second estimate is a Monte Carlo draw from the nearest neighbour{, and we denote this} $z_{\rm mc}$.
+We refer to \citetalias{Pocino2021} and \citet{DNF} for the similarities and differences between these two estimates.
+The final sample {was} then composed of $13$ tomographic equispaced bins in $z_{\rm mean}$ up to $z=2$, that is, $13$ bins with {a} constant redshift width in $z_{\rm mean}${, and therefore, with a} different width in $z_{\rm mc}$.
 The normalised number densities of these bins as a function of redshift are shown in \Cref{fig:n_of_z}.
-In addition to the galaxy distributions, we also consider the linear galaxy biases for each one of these distributions, which are provided in \citetalias{Pocino2021}.
+In addition to the galaxy distributions, we also {considered} the linear galaxy biases for each of these distributions, which are provided in \citetalias{Pocino2021}.